inbo/moneos/CONTRIBUTING.md

 ![image](https://user-images.githubusercontent.com/45075881/231728266-bf3428ca-81f7-45b1-b357-2c12335f8aec.png)

+-   Don't use '&' in captions of figures and tables.
--   Don't use underscore '\_' in column names of tables.
+-   Don't use underscore '\_' in column names in tables.
+-   don't use underscore '\_' in chunknames.
+Always use '-' to separate words.
+-   Don't manually number chapters, figures an tables.
+They are numbered automatically.

 # 8. Reviewing